Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-upload/README.md

 ### Configuration

 There is the possibility to point out file name or file extension to be excluded from upload process into the app.config.json file, see [here](https://github.com/Alfresco/alfresco-ng2-components/tree/master/ng2-components/ng2-alfresco-core#appconfigservice) for more details.
-This will make easy avoiding uploading of system files like : '.DS_Store'.
+This will make it easy to avoid uploading of system files like : '.DS_Store'.
-By default the file already filtered are : '.git', '.DS_Store' and 'desktop.ini'.
+By default the files already filtered out are : '.git', '.DS_Store' and 'desktop.ini'.
-It is possible to add any expression for filtering file like '*.txt'.The file name check is done via [minimatch library](https://www.npmjs.com/package/minimatch) so in file excluded list is possible to add any expression accepted by this library.
+It is possible to add any expression for filtering files like '*.txt'.
+The file name check is done via [minimatch library](https://www.npmjs.com/package/minimatch) so in excluded files list it is possible to add any expression accepted by this library.

 **app.config.json**